EbramTawfik/GeckoFX/README.txt

 == Changelog ==

+== v29.0-0.11 ==

+1. Upgraded OffScreenGeckoWebBrowser to use ImageCreater.
+2. Certificates and Cache fixes
+3. XPath add SelectSingle and SelectFirst

 == v29.0-0.10 ==

 1. Added "load", "abort", and "error" listeners to XML Requests to fix the AjaxIsBusy flag.